By

 In 1923, the year when Salvador Granata launched his troupe Un Real al 69 and Romanelli dedicated to who always would be his great friend —Granata— his famous maxixa “El Chana”.
 The prestige of the troupe attracted crowds.
 In 1927 the Victor company used to send the group to Buenos Aires for recording.
 There Romanelli was showcased on piano.

 In 1924, he started as composer in the tango genre with two numbers completely different.
-“En la vía”, a beautiful melodic piece that deserved an excellent recording by the Roberto Firpo Orchestra and “El milonguero”, with words by Granata, with a more rhythmical character as is evidenced by the recording of the Francisco Canaro orchestra.
+“En la vía (b)”, a beautiful melodic piece that deserved an excellent recording by the Roberto Firpo Orchestra and “El milonguero”, with words by Granata, with a more rhythmical character as is evidenced by the recording of the Francisco Canaro orchestra.

 The merry youth of that time also liked other dances and Romanelli wrote as well the fox-trots “Noé Noé” and “Petetit” —co-written with Américo Perelló—, the shimmy “A mí me gusta así”.
 The above three with lyrics by Alberto Munilla; the maxixa “Me gustan los ojos negros”, with lyrics by Granata and “Hopa hopa”, a fox-trot with words by Pepito Romeu that was part of the musical premiered by the Compañía Almanzor at the Teatro Albéniz which had music by Granata and Romanelli.

-On the cover of the sheet music of “En la vía” we find one of the line-ups of his orchestra that appeared to great acclaim at the Avenida Concert movie theater (18 de Julio between Municipio and Joaquín Requena).
+On the cover of the sheet music of “En la vía (b)” we find one of the line-ups of his orchestra that appeared to great acclaim at the Avenida Concert movie theater (18 de Julio between Municipio and Joaquín Requena).
 The members were Romanelli, Pedro Facello, Américo Perelló, Fructuoso Auricci and Orestes Moccia.
 The orchestra leader used to say that Gabriel Demarco and José Tolosa had also played with him.
 With the arrival of sound movies the Romanelli orchestra ended its performances in movie theaters in 1931.

-The above two tangos were followed by “Chiquilina”, one of his great pieces that fortunately was recorded by Julio de Caro in 1926; “Pancho Talero” co-written with Granata, dedicated to the Argentine magazine El Hogar that published a famous comic illustrated by Lanteri; and two numbers with a popularity still in vogue co-composed with Salvador Granata: “Pobre mascarita” and “Cuento criollo”.
+The above two tangos were followed by “Chiquilina”, one of his great pieces that fortunately was recorded by Julio De Caro in 1926; “Pancho Talero” co-written with Granata, dedicated to the Argentine magazine El Hogar that published a famous comic illustrated by Lanteri; and two numbers with a popularity still in vogue co-composed with Salvador Granata: “Pobre mascarita” and “Cuento criollo”.
 The former was a smash hit by Agustín Magaldi and by Roberto Fugazot in Spain; the latter was known only by Alberto Vila on vocals because the Victor company authorized the renditions of Ignacio Corsini and of Charlo with the Francisco Canaro orchestra only to Chile.

 In 1930, Romanelli formed the Trouppe Centenario.
 He had split with Salvador Granata but they continued their friendship.
 Now with doctor Alberto Munilla as lyricist he wrote the tango “Sacate el antifaz” and two maxixas, a beat in vogue by that time: “La tiznada” and “Casariola”.